grubmueller/x42_ee_toolbox/README.md

 All programs are human readable text files with UTF8 encoding, so any editor should work fine to read the code.
 Files with the ending `.hp42s` are limited to the original HP-42S commands, while files ending with `.free42` may contain some commands only available on Free42.

+There are different ways to get the programs onto your platform/device:
-To get the program onto the platform you want, you can of course transcode it (if you are fortunate enough to have an HP-42S, this is also the only option).
-To get the programs onto a SissMicros DM42, I recommend using the desktop version of [Free42](https://thomasokken.com/free42/) to encode the programs.
-Simply put the application into program mode and copy and paste the program into the application.
-Then a raw or state file can be exported for further use on a DM42.
+- Of course you can simply transcode the files on your device (if you are fortunate enough to have an HP-42S, this is also the only option).
+- To use the programs on the desktop version of [Free42](https://thomasokken.com/free42/) you can simply put the calculator application into programming mode and copy and paste the program code into the application.
+You may further export raw or state files to export them for the use on a Free42 mobile app or a DM42.
+- Directly generating raw files is supported by the `txt2raw` program, provided on the Free42 homepage.
+This repository contains a `make_raw.py` python file that batch converts all source files to a raw file.

 ## Additional literature